tappyduckmancodes/spotify-lyric-downloader/README.md

 ---------------------------------------------------------------------
 # Requisites:

-> pip install os re sys spotipy itertools json requests base64 linecache bs4 time pyautogui pyperclip pprint datetime shutil platform subprocess importlib
+> pip install spotipy requests bs4 pyautogui pyperclip datetime importlib Forgive my carelessness please if there are some modules I forgot to mention, just install it by yourself.
 ---------------------------------------------------------------------
 # How to set up: